 Now that it is not possible anymore because they have to deal with their own waste.
 By doing so they are able to quickly realize how much waste they are producing, which they did.
 They approved of the Proposal is a result of this.

 Green Business Opportunities

-It is a great initiative by Europe and I hope the Americas and the Caribbean get inspire to follow these steps towards a cleaner world/cleaner waters-environment/healthier marine life/ cleaner oceans.
+It is a great initiative by Europe and I hope the Americas and the Caribbean get inspire to follow these steps towards a cleaner world/cleaner waters-environment/healthier marine life/ cleaner oceans.\

 While the proposal has been received with open arms by eco-friends, there are several groups who are not happy with the proposal.
 Some argue that the plastic items are poorly defined, others say that the proposal failed to set specific market restrictions for food containers, and drink cups, and some argue that the considered extended producer (manufacturer) responsibility schemes could be misused.
 Others think that there should be specific strong regulations against producers of single-use plastics.

-On the one hand, this proposal brings all sorts of difficulties for businesses who use plastics as raw materials to create their products.
+On the one hand, this proposal brings all sorts of difficulties for businesses that use plastics as raw materials to create their products.
 On the other hand, it also opens the door to new alternative innovative replacements for plastic.